Cory Michael Smith: Career

+Smith in 2018 at the First Man premiere.

 In 2014 he began appearing in the TV series Gotham as Edward Nygma.

 "What I love about [the character's history] is how diverse it is in terms of how the character is portrayed, in terms of his appearance, the different costumes and hair color," Smith says.
 "Sometimes it's incredibly ostentatious, other times it's almost professional, or regal.
 Sometimes, he's a showman, sometimes he's a nerd."